 It is a terrestrial species that inhabits tropical rainforest and cloud forest habitats, and lives in moss mats.
-It can survive in somewhat disturbed forest, provided there is plenty of shade.
+It can survive in somewhat disturbed forest but only that which provides plenty of shade.
 It reproduces by direct development.

 The major threat to the species is habitat loss due to subsistence agriculture, logging, and human settlement.

 This species occurs in the Los Tuxtlas Biosphere Reserve in Veracruz.
 It is protected by Mexican law under the "Special Protection" category (Pr).

 Habitat protection in Oaxaca is necessary, and further protection and restoration of habitat in Veracruz.

 Further survey work is needed to determine the current species distribution, threats, and population size and trends.